wineslab/open-ran-commercial-traffic-twinning-dataset/README.md

 | Slicing 5 | 50 | 0 |

 # Dataset stucture
+- There are two zip files available for downloading, `open-ran-commercial-traffic-twinning-dataset-kmp` which contains the metrics and the MGEN scripts, `open-ran-commercial-traffic-twinning-dataset-log` which contains the log files.
 - The dataset has the following structure: cluster_<#>/slicing_<#>/schedualing_<#>
     - 3 clusters (cluster_1, cluster_2, cluster_3)
     - 5 slicings (slicing_1, slicing_2, slicing_3, slicing_4, slicing_5)
     - 2 schedualings (scheduling_0, scheduling_2)
     Therefore, in total there are 30 combinations of configurations in the available experiments.
-- Here is a tree example of directory structure for `RESERVATION-142634` in cluster_1, slicing_1, schedualing_0.
+- Here is a tree example of directory structure for `RESERVATION-142634` in cluster_1, slicing_1, schedualing_0 for both datasets.
 ```
 ├── cluster_1
 │   ├── slicing_1